vault24/SIPI-Student-Lifecycle/FEATURES.md

-# SIPI Student Lifecycle Manager - Complete Features Guide
+# Sirajganj Polytecnic Instutie  - Student Managment

 ## Overview
-SIPI Student Lifecycle Manager is a comprehensive student information management system designed to track and manage student data from admission through graduation and beyond.
+Sirajganj Polytecnic Instutie  - Student Managment is a comprehensive student information management system designed to track and manage student data from admission through graduation and beyond.
 The platform provides a premium user interface with dark/light mode support, real-time analytics, and extensive student management capabilities.

 ---